antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 ```

 Here the tag helper element creating the Contact link is surrounded with a condition to check the value of `EnableContactPage`.
-Similar to the contoller, if `EnableContactPage` is not `true` then this link (along with `#if`/`#endif` lines) will not be present in the generated
+Similar to the controller, if `EnableContactPage` is not `true` then this link (along with `#if`/`#endif` lines) will not be present in the generated
 `_Layout.cshtml` file.
 The full config file is available at
 [`template.config`]()https://github.com/sayedihashimi/dotnet-new-samples/blob/master/03-optional-page/SayedHa.StarterWeb/.template.config/template.json.
-Lets move on to the next example, giving the user a set of choices.
+Let's move on to the next example, giving the user a set of choices.

 Add a choice from a list of options
 -----------------------------------